Parenting Tips 6 min read

 • Schedule family time: Plan time during the day when both parents can spend time together with the baby, like in the mornings or evenings.

-If both parents have access to parental leave, it’s important to use it wisely.
+If both parents have access to parental leave, use it wisely.
 Parental leave gives you time to bond with your newborn without the stress of work.
 If possible, try to stagger your leaves, meaning one parent can take leave first and the other can take it later.
-This ensures that one parent is always home to take care of the baby while the other works.
+This way, one parent is always home to take care of the baby while the other works.

 It’s okay to ask for help!
 Many first-time parents try to manage everything on their own, but this can lead to exhaustion.
 Consider reaching out to family members, friends, or hiring a babysitter to help with childcare.
 If you have family nearby, they might be happy to assist with household chores or babysitting.